 - Provide each member of the dissertation committee and the ICS Graduate Chair with a reading copy of the dissertation.

-- the student has successfully defended the dissertation research, and
+successfully defended the dissertation research, and the dissertation

 - A “fail” if any of the above conditions are not met.

 C. Committee members should not sign “Doctorate – Dissertation

 Submission (Form IV”) until they believe that any necessary modifications (from

 F1.c) are adequately completed.
 The student is responsible for providing each